mdjkenna/GraphStateMachine/README.md

 <summary>Using Cycles</summary>

 The graph can contain any number of cycles and these are supported.
-When using a `Walker` cycles are always supported.
+When using a `Walker` cycles are always followed.
 When using a `Traverser` cycles are ignored by default but can be traversed by setting the traversal type to: `EdgeTraversalType.DFSCyclic` in the traverser builder.

 There are two points to consider when designing a `Traverser` on a graph with cycles:

 - **Edge Index Reset**: When the traverser arrives at a vertex, it resets that vertex's edge index to zero.
-  Even if the `Traverser` previously left that vertex via edge 0, it will attempt to traverse edge 0 again upon revisiting the vertex.
+  Even if the `Traverser` previously left that vertex via edge 0, or edge 1 - ∞, it will attempt to traverse edge 0 again upon revisiting the vertex.

-- **Infinite Loops**: Cycles are potentially infinite loops by design, and this can be desirable depending on the use case.
+- **Infinite Loops**: As a result of the above point - cycles can create infinite loops.
-  To avoid infinite loops through cycles, the user must coordinate cycle behavior using transition guards to break cycles as needed
+  To avoid infinite loops through cycles, the user must coordinate cycle behavior using transition guards to break cycles as needed.
+  This offers full control without the library getting in the way of required behaviour, allowing state machines to loop through cycles as often as needed.

 Here's a simple example of using a transition guard to limit the number of times a cycle is taken: